64032466/f5-agility-labs-waf/docs/class9/module2/lab2.rst

    [Filters] Test Systems to exclude (Separated by ',') []:
    [Filters] Test Attack Types to exclude (Separated by ',') []:

-Edit the config if required.
-Much easier than re-running the init if you made a mistake.
+Edit the configuration if required.
+It is much easier to edit the config file than re-running the --init if you made a mistake.

 ::

    vi ~/.local/lib/python2.7/site-packages/f5_waf_tester/config/config.json

+Or if you prefer not to type all that out there is a bash alias

+``waf_config``

-After initialization it looks like this
+After initialization the configuration file should look like this:

 ::